-- 800 million hungry people: Currently, the world's malnourished population is about 800 million (10.7 percent).
-The United Nations aims to end hunger and all forms of malnutrition by 2030, but its achievement is projected to be difficult. - everyone to eat.
+- 700 million hungry people: Currently, the world's malnourished population is about 700 million (9.2 percent).
+The United Nations aims to end hunger and all forms of malnutrition by 2030, but its achievement is projected to be difficult. - Food inequality: There is enough food in the world for everyone to eat.
 However, hundreds of millions of people suffer from hunger because production and distribution are uneven and do not take into consideration the poorest.
 Poverty and starvation are also the result of social, political and structural inequality, such as the lack of proper welfare systems, corruption, and unequal trade structures.
-Therefore, solving the issues of hunger and food inequality require a holistic approach within political and social contexts, and a solution must be sought from a global perspective. - + Role of global citizens in solving the issue: - 1 International food aid project: International organizations such as the World Food Programme (WFP), Oxfam, UNHCR provide food aid to people in absolute poverty. - 2 Reducing food waste and participating in zero waste movement are also efforts in daily life for zero hunger.
+Therefore, solving the issues of hunger and food inequality require a holistic approach within political and social contexts, and a solution must be sought from a global perspective.

+• + Role of global citizens in solving the issue:

+- 1 International food aid project: International organizations such as the World Food Programme (WFP), Oxfam, UNHCR provide food aid to people in absolute poverty. - 2 Reducing food waste and participating in zero waste movement are also efforts in daily life for zero hunger.